DefectDojo/django-DefectDojo/readme-docs/CONTRIBUTING.md

 Please see [the parser guide](https://documentation.defectdojo.com/contributing/how-to-write-a-parser/) for guidance on how to write a parser.

+## Submisison Pre-Approval

+We consider DefectDojo to be feature complete, with the exception of new parsers and parser improvements, it is recomended that you get in touch with us to discuss changes prior to dedicating time and resources.
+We are working on defining clear guidelines on direction and acceptable PRs, but in the meantime, please get in touch with Matt Tesauro on Slack.

 ## Modifying DefectDojo and Testing

 Please use [these test scripts](./tests) to test your changes.
 These are the scripts we run in our [integration tests](DOCKER.md#run-the-tests-with-docker).